Steps to Take After Being the Victim of an Indiana Hit and Run Accident

 The only other way to obtain insurance compensation if the police do not catch the driver or he or she does not have insurance is through collision or medical payments coverage.
 These provide compensation for property damage and medical expenses from the accident.

-If you are unable to obtain insurance compensation, you can file a personal injury lawsuit against the driver, assuming you found this person.
+If you are unable to obtain insurance compensation, you can contact one of our personal injury attorneys in South Bend about filing a personal injury lawsuit against the driver, assuming you found this person.

 The car crash attorneys at Pfeifer, Morgan & Stesiak can advise you of all of your options after a hit and run accident.
 Our number one priority is to do what is in your best interests so you obtain the compensation you deserve.

 Contact our firm right now if you have been the victim of a hit and run accident.